Lindenwood University: Student media and publications

 Lindenwood University has a number of student media outlets that serve the campus and surrounding communities of St. Charles County.
 The official student magazine The Legacy.
 The magazine is published once a month.
 The university hosts a student-operated educational cable station, known as LUTV.
 It is available on Charter Cable and on AT&T U-Verse throughout Greater St. Louis, as well as streaming live online.
 LUTV runs educational and cultural, and LU athletic programming and serves as a learning experience for communications students.
-89.1 The Wood is an FCC-licensed college radio station broadcasting on KCLC-89.1 in the St. Louis Metro Area.
+89.1 The Wood is KCLC, an FCC-licensed college radio station broadcasting in the St. Louis Metro Area.
 The station is student-operated and offers music, news, sports, and specialty programs.
 The Wood broadcasts from the KCLC studio in the Spellmann Student Center.